Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Pipeline.md

 ## Implementing a synchronous policy

 If your policy doesn't do any asynchronous operations you can derive from `HttpPipelineSynchronousPolicy` and override `OnSendingRequest` or `OnResponseReceived` method.

+Below is an example on how to modify request before sending it to back-end.

 ```C# Snippet:SyncPolicy
 public class CustomRequestPolicy : HttpPipelineSynchronousPolicy